apache/comdev-site/README.md

 -->
 # Apache Community Development website

-This is the source code for the website of [Apache Comdev](https://community.apache.org/), hosted at:
+This is the source code for the website of the [Apache Community Development PMC website](https://community.apache.org/), hosted at:

     https://community.apache.org/